Browse the top hotels in Sea Girt with pricing, features, and local tips to help you choose.

 Best Value: Parker House

-For those watching their budget without sacrificing quality, Parker House offers exceptional value at $$$ pricing.Historic oceanfront inn built in 1879.
+Parker House delivers solid quality at $$$ pricing.Historic oceanfront inn built in 1879.
 Elegant rooms with period furnishings and ocean views.
 The only accommodation in Sea Girt proper.
-This is our go-to recommendation for families and groups looking to experience great hotels without breaking the bank.
+A reliable pick for families and groups on a set budget.

 Best for Special Occasions: Nearby Spring Lake B&Bs